 Your Exterior Painters Are Missing These Areas

 Exterior painting is a relatively quick process compared to other forms of painting, but the application details are just as important.
-In many ways, proper paint preparation paired with detailed and complete paint coverage is more critical in outdoor applications.
+In many ways, proper exterior paint preparation paired with detailed and complete paint coverage is more critical in outdoor applications.

 When you consider highering an exterior painter or, if you are considering painting a house yourself, it’s essential to ensure the service is detailed and complete.
-But that statement alone may not mean what you think?
+But that statement alone may not mean what you think.

 Exterior Painters Miss Corner Board Edges

-The underside or cut edge of wood corner boards are commonly missed by exterior painters.
+The underside or cut edge of wood corner boards is commonly missed by exterior painters.
 As the water sheds down a corner board, residual water will curl over the exposed edge and absorb into the wood.
 The wood will start to split and eventually lead to complete rot over time.

 The easiest way to eliminate corner board rot is to paint the underside of the board.
-Caulking can also be used to seal the bottom of corner boards in hard to reach areas.
+Caulking can also be used to seal the bottom of corner boards in hard-to-reach areas.